Tuzosdaniel12/-tuzosdaniel12/README.md

 environment that developed my leadership, communication, time management skills to effectively work or adjust with any diverse group.
 After learning how to code I haved devoted my life to expanding my knowledge in coding.

-In my Freetime I love to spend time with my family, mantining my yard look beutiful, and playing video games.
+In my Freetime I love to spend time with my family, mantining my beutiful yard, and playing video games. also love hanging out with friends, always looking for the next challange in life.

 --------